-Under Alternatives 1a and 1b, the spiny dogfish commercial quota would be increased by 78%.
+Under Alternatives 1, 2 and 3the spiny dogfish commercial quota would be increased by 14% (Alt 1,2) and 19% (Alt 3) compared to the current year.
 However, due to the characteristics of the fishery and its overlap with other fisheries, the proposed quota increase is not expected to result in a proportional increase in effort.
-Effort is expected to remain constant or decline during 2012 in the monkfish and groundfish fisheries.
-Dogfish landings on those trips would likely remain constant or decline due to the effort restrictions imposed in those fisheries, in conjunction with a status quo (Alternative 1b) or slightly increased (Alternative 1a) dogfish trip limit.
-Alternately, if the dogfish fishery remains open longer in 2012, dogfish that would have been discarded on those trips (under no action) may instead be retained.
+Additionally, if the dogfish fishery remains open longer compared to status quo, dogfish that would have been discarded on those trips where they are incidentally caught (i.e., under no action) may instead be retained.

 Effort on directed spiny dogfish gillnet trips (i.e., in exemption areas) may increase under the proposed action, but would likely occur at a substantially lower rate than the quota increase.
-The large quota increase in conjunction with the status quo (3,000-lb) or slightly increased (4,000-lb) trip limit was intended to extend the fishing season and help prevent mid-year fishery closures (Alternatives 1a and 1b).
-While the number of directed spiny dogfish gillnet trips could increase due to the extended season (compared to no action), the effective fishing effort (e.g., soak time per trip, days absent, etc.) may actually decline due to the increased availability of dogfish (Table
+The large quota increase in conjunction with the status quo (3,000-lb) or increased (4,000-lb) trip limit was intended to extend the fishing season and help prevent mid-year fishery closures.
+While the number of directed spiny dogfish gillnet trips could increase due to the extended season (compared to no action), the effective fishing effort (e.g., soak time per trip, days absent, etc.) may not increase due to the greater availability of dogfish (Table 18).

-18).
 Higher catch rates means that vessels could catch the same amount of fish in fewer trips.
 There is no reason to expect that any of the alternatives would lead to increased participation (i.e., more vessels) in the fishery.
-Under Alternative 1a (4,000-lb trip limit), the number of trips would likely remain constant or decline, as the quota could be reached earlier in the year triggering a closure, as compared to Alternative 1b (3,000-lb trip limit).
-Under Alternatives 1b and 2, there may be more trips at the end of the season if closures are avoided, but these trips and net soak times would likely be shorter due to the higher CPUE of dogfish.
-Under the no action alternative (Alternative 3), the number of trips would likely decline as the increased dogfish catch rates combined with the status quo (lower) quota and trip limit would result in the quota being harvested earlier in the year compared to 2011.
-Therefore, the no action alternative may have slightly positive impacts on Atlantic sturgeon.
+Under Alternatives 1 and 3 (4,000-lb trip limit), the number of trips would likely remain constant or decline, as the quota could be reached earlier in the year triggering a closure, as compared to Alternative 2 and 4 (3,000-lb trip limit).
+Under Alternatives 1 and 3, there may be more trips at the end of the season if closures are avoided, but these trips and net soak times would likely be shorter due to the higher CPUE of dogfish.
+Under the no action alternative (Alternative 4), the number of trips would likely decline as the increased dogfish catch rates combined with the status quo quota and trip limit would result in the quota being harvested earlier in the year compared to 2012.
+Therefore, the no action alternative may have slightly positive impacts on Atlantic sturgeon compared to the action alternatives (Alternatives, 1, 2, and 3).